moorepants/learn-multibody-dynamics/angular.rst

    u.dt(B) + me.cross(A_w_B, u)

+which is a relatively simple form of the derivative when expressed in the rotating reference frame.

 We can show that the first result is equivalent by expressing in :math:`B` and
 simplifying:

 .. jupyter-execute::

    u.express(A).dt(A).express(B).simplify()

 .. admonition:: Exercise